Cloud security

 • Ensure the availability of critical assets

-Cloud application security covers popular platforms like Amazon AWS, Google, and Microsoft Entra ID (formerly Azure AD).
+Cloud application security covers popular platforms such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure, with identity managed by services like Microsoft Entra ID.
 It also extends to individual SaaS apps hosted on cloud platforms.
 Collaboration tools like Slack or Zoom require specific security solutions.
 The same applies to cloud-hosted business tools like Salesforce or data storage services.

 Cloud application security threats